northeastern-rc/rc-public-documentation/docs/source/best-practices/scratchpurge.md

 mv /scratch/<username>/file_to_keep.out /home/<username>/
 :::

-Example using taring and moving files via an sbatch script.
-You will need to copy the script below to a text file (e.g., tarmaker.sh) and submit it to the scheduler with the command sbatch tarmaker.sh
+Example moving files via an `sbatch` script.

+You will need to copy the script below to a text file (e.g., filemover.sh) and submit it to the scheduler with the command `sbatch filemover.sh`

 :::{code-block}
-!/bin/bash
+#!/bin/bash

 #SBATCH --nodes=1
 #SBATCH --time=05:00:00
 #SBATCH --partition=short
-#SBATCH --job-name=tar
+#SBATCH --job-name=moveit
 #SBATCH --ntasks=1

-# compress the directory that you need with tar

-tar cvzf filename.tar.gz /scratch/<username>/output/path

 # if statement to check if tar.gz file exists, delete the output path

-FILE=filename.tar.gz

-if [ -f $FILE ]; then
-    echo "File $FILE exists."
-    mv /scratch/$FILE /work/<groupname>/myimportantdata
+mv /scratch/file_to_keep /work/<groupname>/myimportantdata

-fi
 :::

 2. On the day of the /scratch purge you will not be able to write job outputs to /scratch.
 Please edit your sbatch scripts to write outputs to /work.